 We’ll start with Ernest, because we know that he didn’t survive the war and it’s his death that is central to one of the tales.
 Sadly, we don’t have a picture of Ernest, and his service file didn’t survive the blitz of 1940, but the public record gives us some clues (and questions) about his war service.

-The pension record for Ernest shows that he was listed as 4th Battalion Lincolnshire Regiment TF and his Medal Index Card shows he enlisted with the service number 4139, before being renumbered 201391 probably during early 1917.
-Now the fact that he was listed as a TF man says to me that he would have been a 2/4th Battalion man; but more of this later as there is a twist to the story.
+The pension record for Ernest shows that he was listed as 4th Battalion Lincolnshire Regiment TF and his Medal Index Card shows he enlisted with the service number 4139, before being renumbered 201391 – probably during early 1917.
+Now the fact that he was listed as a TF man says to me that he would have been a 2/4th Battalion man; although both 1/4th and 2/4th were raised as TF battalions, not becoming the ‘4th’ until 1918 when 2/4th were dissolved and merged.
+More of this later, as there is a twist to the story.

 All of this speculation meanwhile, is crucial to the family tale that he died in Amos’ arms on the Somme.